vishalpowar/grpc-global-loadbalancing/README.md

 ```
 $ ./start_client.sh
 ```
+**NOTE: Find the external IP address of the client VM and use that ip address in the browser to see results.**

 You can also bring down the gRPC servers on one or more servers to see its impact on the client by running.